Home

 Optimizing the Edge Function

-The edge function too can be optimized.
-Let's have a look at the function implementation again:
+The edge function can also be optimized.
+Let's revisit its implementation:

 int orient2d(const Point2D& a, const Point2D& b, const Point2D& c)